MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/attach-vdisk.md

 ---
 title: attach vdisk
-description: "Windows Commands topic for **attach vdisk** - attaches (sometimes called mounts or surfaces) a virtual hard disk (VHD) so that it appears on the host computer as a local hard disk drive." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **attach vdisk** - attaches (sometimes called mounts or surfaces) a virtual hard disk (VHD) so that it appears on the host computer as a local hard disk drive. ms.custom: na ms.prod: windows-server ms.reviewer: na